 Bostwick’s Chowder House: Go here for the best lobster roll in the Hampton… Trust me I’ve done my research

 Duryea’s Lobster Deck: My favorite Sunday activity.
-Best people watching, and the lobster cobb is to die for :)
+Best people watching, and the lobster cobb salad is to die for :)

 Blue Parrot: My Friday evening spot if you love tex mex.